Andrew Eales has a well-established reputation as one of the leading piano educators in the United Kingdom.

 Andrew’s critically acclaimed bestseller How to Practise Music was published internationally by Hal Leonard in British and US English versions in 2021.

-Andrew has also curated and edited several piano anthologies for major publishers, including music for elementary to advanced level players:
+He has also curated and edited several piano anthologies for major publishers, including music for elementary to advanced level players:

 Further underpinning his commitment to excellence in music education publishing, he helped to establish The Art of Piano Education Awards in 2023, and was President and Chair of the Awards in 2024 and 2025.